 This is a continuing program which relies and builds upon previous work and previously developed plans.
-Prior to 2007, updated and expanded rainfall intensity-duration-frequency analyses were prepared and documented in a technical report for use regionwide.
+Prior to 2008, updated and expanded rainfall intensity-duration-frequency analyses were prepared and documented in a technical report for use regionwide.
 A provisional analysis of temporal storm rainfall distribution that was set forth in that study was later expanded and replaced by a regional study of temporal storm rainfall distribution that was conducted by the Commission staff in cooperation with the WDNR and adopted by the WDNR for state-wide use in floodplain studies.

-During the year 2007, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
-In 2007, work was completed on a floodplain study of about 25 miles of stream in the Oconomowoc River watershed and work was substantially completed on a watershed protection plan for the Pebble Creek subwatershed.
+During the year 2008, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
+In 2008, Part 1 of a watershed protection plan for the Pebble Creek subwatershed was published.
 In addition, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
-That assistance included coordinating to provide and, where necessary, update available modeling data.
+That assistance included coordinating with Federal, State, and local units in reviewing and evaluating both the digital flood insurance rate maps produced under the Map Modernization program and the modeling studies developed to compute the flood profiles on which those maps are based.
 In addition, the Commission has conducted a number of special studies and assisted in floodland and stormwater management programs.